Alcohol advertising on college campuses

 Many college campuses throughout the United States have some form of alcohol advertising including flyers on bulletin boards to mini billboard signs on college buses.
-It is so prevalent on college campuses especially because college students are considered the "targeted marketing group," meaning that college students are more likely to consume larger qualities of alcohol than any other age group, which makes them the prime consumers of alcohol in the United States.
+It is so prevalent on college campuses especially because college students are considered the "targeted marketing group," meaning that college students are more likely to consume larger quantities of alcohol than any other age group, which makes them the prime consumers of alcohol in the United States.

 The alcohol industry has tried to actively mislead the public about the risk of cancer due to alcohol consumption, in addition to campaigning to remove laws that require alcoholic beverages to have cancer warning labels.

 Research and statistics

 According to an economic research done by Henry Saffer, who is a PH.D researcher for the National Bureau of Economic Research, "Product personalities are designed to appeal to specific market segments.
 For example, in targeting young people, Coors beer is associated with an unspoiled wilderness, whereas Budweiser is associated with athletic success".
 By sending these messages to its audiences, beer companies make sure those students consume their specific brand of alcohol so that they can appear more athletic or whatever lifestyle the ads promise.
 The more appealing the beer and alcohol companies make their advertisements, the more students will consume their particular brand of products on campus and also, most likely, for life.

 A 2001 study was done by the College Alcohol Study (CAS) of the Harvard School of Public Health.
 Researchers of this study observed the alcohol advertisement of 119 colleges that participated.
 They sampled over 10,000 students and 830 on-campus sites and 1684 off-campus sites.
 The results of the study showed that alcohol advertising such as specials and promotions especially on weekends were available and prevalent.
 Nearly three-quarters of the on campus grounds and about half of the grounds off campus had some type of beer advertising such as discount prices, coupons and even alcohol-related messages (e.g. health related messages).
-According to the CAS team, the frequent advertising of alcohol both on and off campuses is associated to increased alcohol consumption among college students such as binge drinking.
+According to the CAS team, the frequent advertising of alcohol both on and off campuses is associated with increased alcohol consumption among college students such as binge drinking.
 "The lower average alcohol sale prices among on-premises establishments surrounding the college campus, the higher the college binge drinking rate".